KadeHarrison/Friend-PCB-Pin/README.md

 I was really tweaking out from lack of sleep so I made a really easy circuit that I've done before.

-I mainly foccussed on making a n=unique looking design rather than a unique mechanism to challenge my creativity in designing things which is why I chose the shape.
+I mainly foccussed on making a unique looking design rather than a unique mechanism to challenge my creativity in designing things which is why I chose the shape.

 **PCB design**